 On Fire in Baltimore: Black Mormon Women and Conversion in a Raging City

-Also available through Amazon, Deseret Book, the BYU Store, and other retailers.
+Also available through Amazon, Deseret Book, and other retailers.

 Download a free sample preview.

 On Fire in Baltimore is more than just the personal stories of Black women who converted to Mormonism.
 Against the background of a city known for its racial and economic inequality, these devout women of color tell stories of drug addiction and rape, of nights spent in jail and days looking for work, and of single motherhood and grief for lost children.
 Yet, their stories are also filled with visitations from heavenly beings, dreams of deceased mothers, protection from violence, and missionary messengers.
 They share how they reconcile their membership in a historically White church that once denied them full membership because of their race.
 Laura Rutter Strickling takes the reader on an intimate journey where Black and White racialized lives meet, where she is compelled to question how her own whiteness has impacted her perspective, and where an unquenchable spiritual fire burns bright in a raging city.